dtcenter/MET/met/docs/Users_Guide/point-stat.rst

 19. MPR for Matched Pair data

 Note that the first two line types are easily derived from each other.
 Users are free to choose which measures are most desired.
-The output line types are described in more detail in Section [subsec:point_stat-output].
+The output line types are described in more detail in Section :ref:`point_stat-output`.

 Note that writing out matched pair data (MPR lines) for a large number of cases is generally not recommended.
 The MPR lines create very large output files and are only intended for use on a small set of cases.